Paraguanads/Paraguanads/README.md

-- 👋 Hi, I’m @Paraguanads, venezuelan Attorney at law and IT tech support.
+- 👋 Hi, I’m @Paraguanads, venezuelan Attorney at law and IT tech support;
-- 👀 I’m interested in cryptocurrencies, legal, forensics, photography and more
+- 👀 I’m interested in cryptocurrencies, legal, forensics, photography and more;
 - I'm @paraguanads on Twitter.